Why Do Cars Get Swirl Marks: Can You Prevent Them?

 8. Throw away the chamois and pat dry

-Replace the chamois with a plush microfiber towel to save a bunch of swirl marks.
-A large microfiber drying cloth is softer than cotton and can absorb more water than the chamois.
-This enables your entire car to dry without excess water.
+Replace the chamois with a plush microfiber towel to avoid swirl marks.
+A large microfiber drying cloth is softer than cotton and absorbs more water, allowing you to dry the entire car without leaving excess water behind.

 9. Don’t wash your car at automatic car washes

-Automatic car washes use brushed to wash your car.
+Automatic car washes use brushes to wash your car.
 Those brushes are usually very stiff and dirty from the previous cars.

 I only did this once, and when I saw the damage, I never went to the automatic car wash again.
 This is the worst thing you can do to your car.